Pocket-lint has already detailed the best media streaming services available in the UK, and now we've done the same for the US.

 For: Hulu Plus offers entire current seasons and new episodes of numerous television shows.
 Most recent episodes of your favourites series are available the day after they air.
 A few of the shoes include Family Guy, Modern Family, Glee, Grey’s Anatomy, The Daily Show with Jon Stewart, The Colbert Report, and even classic series like Lost, The Office, I Love Lucy, The Cosby Show, etc. Hulu also has original programming, and you can watch all this content on your television or mobile device in addition to a computer.

 Against: Content is mostly television shows, though it notably includes current seasons and new episodes.
-There isn't too many films to choose from.
+There isn't too many films to choose from, though it does sometimes add special collections, such as all the James Bond movies or select titles from the Criterion.
 Also, even though you’re paying a monthly fee, Hulu Plus still has adverts.
 You also have to wait a day to see new episodes.
-Even worse, Hulu sometimes restrict content based on your internet and cable provider.
+Even worse, Hulu restricts content based on your internet and cable provider.

 One more thing: Content is only available in 720p HD.
 And that also depends on your hardware and internet connection.